@FLA_MEDIC on Twitter

 But even this humble blog gets visits every day from hundreds of corporations, government agencies, financial institutions, and even medical research facilities.
 Names that you would readily recognize.
 And that is both extremely gratifying and humbling at the same time.

-It has been an amazing journey, these past eight years blogging on influenza and emerging infectious diseases.
-I've been fortunate enough to meet scores of people, either in person, or via email or chat, from around the world due to this blog.
+It has been an amazing journey, these past nine years blogging on influenza and emerging infectious diseases, and I've been fortunate enough to meet scores of people, either in person, or via email or chat, from around the world due to this blog.

 And to everyone else, a safe, happy, and healthy Holiday.